tranviet0710/optibot/README.md

 - Preserved links and code blocks
 - Frontmatter containing metadata (title, ID, creation date, etc.)
 - No navigation or advertisement elements

+## Vector Store Upload & Chunking

+- Markdown files are split into ~1000 character chunks for optimal retrieval.
+- Each chunk is separated by a delimiter (`---`).
+- All chunks are uploaded to OpenAI and attached to a Vector Store.
+- The script logs the number of files and chunks uploaded.
+- You can adjust the chunk size in `upload_to_vectorstore.py` as needed.